-Dedicated Prodigy-powered HPC systems will be affordable at the Enterprise level.
-Prodigy will “democratize” HPC, by bringing its capabilities to small and medium enterprises, at a much lower CAPEX and OPEX than what is currently available today.
+Dedicated Prodigy-powered HPC systems will be affordable for transactional and mission critical computing.
+Prodigy will “democratize” HPC, due to its much lower CAPEX and OPEX compared to what is currently available.

-For dedicated, state-of-the-art government-funded Exascale systems, the Prodigy processor released in 2021 directly enables a direct path to 50-100 ExaFLOPS machines by 2023, at 3-6x lower cost per ExaFLOPS versus the announced budget for the latest El Capitan 2 EF system, also due out in 2023.
+For dedicated, state-of-the-art government-funded Exascale systems, the Prodigy processor scheduled for release in 2022 directly enables a path to 50-100 AI ExaFLOPS machines by 2023, at 3-6x lower cost per ExaFLOPS versus the announced budget for the latest El Capitan 2 ExaFLOPS system, also due out in 2023.